dtim-upc/acme-data-generation/README.md

 - Enforce specific business rules, defined by unique identifiers.
 Read more about these in [business_rules](docs/business_rules.md)
 - Provide a deterministic way to produce random, noisy data that breaks these business rules.

+## Rationale

+You can read more about how this generator was developed here in [rationale](docs/rationale.md)